LifterSam/QML_ID_Card/README.md

 You can see the card generated in the two pictures: ID_LifterSam_General.PNG and ID_LifterSam_Detail.PNG

 The code consists of a C++ main.cpp file including the neccessary statements to bind in a QML application.
 Forthermore the Main.qml file contains all the QML code for the here shown visualization.
-The code has detailed comments implemented since it is for learners to show concepts.

 Best regards,
 Thomas